Close

-Milk of Magnesia During Pregnancy – Safety, Benefits, and Risks
+Milk of Magnesia During Pregnancy – Safety, Benefits and Risks

 What Is Milk of Magnesia?

-This osmotic remedy works by drawing water into the intestines and softening the stool, making bowel movements easy.
+This is osmotic This osmotic remedy works by drawing water into the intestines and softening the stool, making bowel movements easy.
 The original form of milk of magnesia usually helps a person produce a bowel movement within a timeframe of half an hour to six hours.
 Milk of magnesia may also help with sunburn and acne, though the actual proof is significantly lacking.

 Is Milk of Magnesia Safe During Pregnancy?

 Are you anxious about the risks of taking milk of magnesia during pregnancy?
 To your relief, generally, it is safe to consume Milk of Magnesia during pregnancy.
-That being said, it is extremely important to double-check the same with your gynecologist.
+That being said, it is extremely important to double-check with your gynaecologist.
 The laxative can interact with the medications you’re currently using.
 For those who have diets with little magnesium or any kidney diseases, consumption of this laxative is unhealthy.

 Safe Milk of Magnesia for Pregnant Women – Types and Dosage